This vegan cheese, onion and potato pie is a plant-based adaptation of the old school dinners British cheese, onion and potato pie.

 - 1 tablespoon dried mixed herbs

-- 3 tablespoons water perhaps 1-2 tablespoon extra
+- 3 tablespoons water perhaps 1-2 tablespoons extra

 For the pie filling:

-- 700 grams potatoes If the potato skins are unblemished they can be left on for extra nutrition.
-It doesn't affect the filling texture.
+- 700 grams potatoes If the potato skins are unblemished they can be left on for extra wholesomeness It doesn't affect the filling texture

 - 50 grams nutritional yeast flakes